-On three types of pharmacological tasks, DDI network reconstruction, ATC classification, and bio-link prediction, AIdrug2cov significantly outperformed other state-of-the-art network representation approaches.
+On five pharmacological tasks, DDI network reconstruction, ATC classification, and 3 bio-link predictions, AIdrug2cov significantly outperformed other state-of-the-art network representation approaches.
 A major reason for the success of AIdrug2cov is that it takes into consideration types of various semantic information that indicate the anatomical therapeutic chemical of drugs to a certain extent.
 Recent studies have shown that the semantics of nodes are critical for knowledge discovery in real world biomedical problems [132].
 Compared to previous path-based approaches, AIdrug2cov can capture long-range dependencies without regard to their distances in the input or output sequences by relying entirely on an attention mechanism to improve representation performance.